coltonmilbrandt/gwin-protocol/README.md

 brownie run scripts/deploy.py --network ganache
 ```

-### Local Pool Deployment, with Front-End and Metamask
+### Local Pool Deployment with Front-End and Metamask

 This will deploy the Gwin smart contract with multiple pools to your local chain with ganache and then allow you to trade.

-> The deploy_pools.py script will change the price feeds up in 1% increments to 10% higher than the original price and then down in 1% increments to 10% lower than the original price, changing multiple times per minute, so that you can experience price movements more quickly.
+> The deploy_pools.py script will repeatedly change the price feeds up in 1% increments to 10% higher than the original price and then down in 1% increments to 10% lower than the original price, changing multiple times per minute, so that you can experience price movements quickly and predictably.
 Eventually, the while loop doing this will terminate.

 1. Compile the contract